-• C & M Тар Simply tap your finger on the touch screen to act on items on the screen.
-(Similar to left-click) C. M. Press and hold Press your finger down and leave it there for a few seconds.
+Тар Simply tap your finger once on the touch screen to activate an item, such as an app.
+Pres s and hold Press your finger down and leave it there for a few seconds.
 This shows information to help you learn more about an item or opens a menu specific to what you are doing.
-(Similar to right- click) Sut Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
-This visually zooms in or out.
-Sul Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
+Pinc h or stretch Touch the screen or an item with two fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
+This shows different levels of information or visually zooms in or out.
+Rota ite Put two fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
 Only some items can be rotated.
-2 Ari Slide Drag your finger on the touch screen to move through what is on the screen.
+Slide 9 Drag your finger on the touch screen to move through what is on the screen.